anchore/webinar-demo/monitoring/README.md

     [service:anchore-enterprise-analyzer] [2024-08-18T12:59:13.585940+00:00] [MainProcess] [Thread-55181] [INFO] [anchore_enterprise.services.analyzer.localanchore_standalone/pull_image():679] | Downloading image docker.io/library/postgres@sha256:07ad6d6385313c68c8acd575ac8cc0d73921cdea430afd3dc228782ee1f5a73b for analysis to /analysis_scratch/17b02621-8234-4815-93cc-1ae10fe6a75f/raw
     [2024-08-18T13:00:32.494336+00:00] [MainProcess] [Thread-55181] [INFO] [anchore_enterprise.services.analyzer.analysis/process_analyzer_job():508] | analysis complete: admin : sha256:07ad6d6385313c68c8acd575ac8cc0d73921cdea430afd3dc228782ee1f5a73b

-I have gone ahead and removed a large portion of the lines in the output to reduce the size for this document, however, in your output, you should see the full process that the analyzer goes through when analysing the image from the moment the image is pulled from the queue to the moment the image data is uploaded and the analysis is complete.
+I have gone ahead and removed a large portion of the lines in the output to reduce the size for this document, however, in your output, you should see the full process that the analyzer goes through when analyzing the image from the moment the image is pulled from the queue to the moment the image data is uploaded and the analysis is complete.
 Each event has the thread number in the log line, which means that by knowing which thread the analysis starts processing on, we can grep for it and track the entire process.
-Knowing this, we can use the datetime-stamps in the log li  dnes to work out how long an image takes to analyse, the time of the image getting de-qued was 12:59:13 and the time that the analysis completed was 13:00:32.
+Knowing this, we can use the datetime-stamps in the log lines to work out how long an image takes to analyze, the time of the image getting de-qued was 12:59:13 and the time that the analysis completed was 13:00:32.
 This means that the image just over 1 minute and 19 seconds to complete.
-This can be valuable to know, however, can be somewhat of an awkward process to complete to find the analysis time for an image as well as being difficult to visualise.
+This can be valuable to know, however, can be somewhat of an awkward process to complete to find the analysis time for an image as well as being difficult to visualize.

 But in Prometheus, we can view a specific set of metrics for Analysis time such as; **_anchore\_analysis\_time\_seconds\_sum / anchore\_analysis\_time\_seconds\_count_**

-\
-\
-\
-\